 Mechanic’s Lien

-A mechanic’s lien, also referred to as a construction lien, designer lien, or materialman lien, is lodged against a property when a homeowner defaults on payment to contractors for their services.
-Furthermore, a mechanic’s lien encompasses debts owed to designers, engineers, and architects whom the property owner engaged for their services.
+A mechanic’s lien—also known as a construction lien, designer lien, or materialman lien—is placed on a property when a homeowner fails to pay contractors for their work.
+This type of lien also covers unpaid debts to designers, engineers, and architects involved in the project.

 Child Support and Alimony Lien

-A child support or alimony lien is registered against a property when the property owner neglects to fulfill court-ordered child support payments.
-Despite this lien, the court may permit the owner to sell the property; however, the process of obtaining court approval is typically not expedient.
+A child support or alimony lien is placed on a property when the owner fails to meet court-ordered child support or alimony payments.
+While the court may allow the property to be sold despite the lien, obtaining court approval for the sale is often a lengthy and complex process.

-Yes.
-You can sell a property with a lien in North Carolina.
-However, unless it’s a mortgage lien, we recommend addressing the lien before the closing process begins to avoid delays.
-We understand this can be challenging for some homeowners, especially if you are in financial trouble, but in North Carolina a closing attorney will require the owner to clear the outstanding debt and satisfy all liens before closing so the buyer will receive clear title.
+Yes, you can sell a property with a lien in North Carolina.
+However, unless it’s a mortgage lien, it’s best to resolve the lien before closing to prevent delays.
+We understand this can be difficult, especially if you’re facing financial challenges, but in North Carolina, the closing attorney will require all outstanding debts and liens to be satisfied before the sale can close, ensuring the buyer receives a clear title.

-As long as the sales price meets or exceeds the outstanding debt owed in property liens, there may be options to have these creditors paid out of your seller proceeds at time of closing.
-We recommend speaking with a real estate attorney and the lien holder beforehand to learn what your options are.
+If the sales price covers or exceeds the outstanding lien debt, it may be possible to pay these creditors from your proceeds at closing.
+We recommend consulting with a real estate attorney and communicating with the lienholder beforehand to understand your options.

-In rare cases, a buyer may agree to buy a house with a lien on it.
-However most buyers will feel skeptical about buying a property with a lien.
-In the event that a buyer will close without the lien being paid off, you will have to use the proceeds from the sale to clear out the lien immediately after closing.
-If you include a clause in the closing agreement that allows you to do that, then the buyer can be convinced to close with an active lien.
+In rare cases, a buyer may agree to purchase a house with an existing lien, though most buyers tend to be cautious about buying a property with liens attached.
+If a buyer is willing to close before the lien is paid off, you will need to use the sale proceeds to clear the lien immediately after closing.
+Including a clause in the closing agreement that ensures this can help convince the buyer to proceed with the sale despite the active lien.

 To sell a North Carolina house with one or more liens, you can adhere to the procedure outlined in this section.
 It is advised that the steps detailed below should be addressed before advancing with the sale.